yss123yss/STFlow/Cases/README.md

-Two cases for the paper submitted to TGIS.
+Two cases (Sandy and Ebola) for the paper submitted to TGIS.